Table of Contents[Hide][Show]

 - Wool socks – more pairs than days out, especially if you will be doing a lot of hiking or if you’re staying near water.

-- Undergarments – just like the socks, you should bring a few to spare.
+- Undergarments – just like the socks, you should bring a few extras.

 - Outfits – it’s helpful for younger kids to have an outfit per day of camping; for older kids and adults, you can likely get by with using a few items more than once.